 These plants are also prone to spider mites.
 Use miticide to fight a spider mite attack.
 Aphids and thrips are also common enemies.

 To tackle the pest problem, use food grade diatomaceous earth powder instead of spraying the plant.
 Lampranthus plants can be sensitive to chemicals present in sprays.

 Lampranthus requires very little water, especially during the winter, and can experience root fungus due to overwatering.

 If the stems start to rot or become excessively soft, cut off the affected stems, allowing the plant to dry off.

 Ways To Use Lampranthus

-The Lampranthus is an excellent indoor plant perfect for sunny windowsills.
+The Lampranthus is an excellent indoor cactus for sunny windowsills.
 When the plant blooms, the gorgeous flowers are pure candy for the eyes.

 At the same time, the plant increases the overall aesthetic appeal of its surroundings, especially during the flowering seasons.